GramAddict/docs/contributing.md

 Example:
   ```
-      :cat2: Fixing an encoding bug with the logging system #31
+      fix: Fixing an encoding bug with the logging system #31

       - Without utf-8 encoding, certain logs cannot be written and will cause an exception
   ```